Nathxniel/ppp/people/exe/STRATEGY.md

     proffesional knowledge of [_all computer systems_][cp]

 ### strategise (development)
-I.e. update and/or update STRATEGY.
-Try not to compare yourself to other people, as this creates a subconscious ceiling to acheivements.[\*][dc]
+i.e. update and/or update STRATEGY.
+try not to compare yourself to other people, as this creates a subconscious ceiling to acheivements.[\*][dc]

 ## when in social environments
 Conjecture: when in social environments, the UB seems to be more effective/